Futurolan/ga-winter-2018/README.md

 - BACKEND_API_URL: https://backoffice.gamers-assembly.com
 - BACKEND_LOCAL_API_URL: SSR url for backoffice (optional)
 - EDITION_ID: Nid of the edition on drupal
-- CONTACT_PAGE_ID: Nid of the Contact Page Node on drupal
-- PRESSE_PAGE_ID: Nid of the Presse Page Node on drupal
-- LEGALS_PAGE_ID: Nid of the Legals Page Node on drupal

 ## Reminder